 Fees and commissions are important to customers.
 Our Marsco review delves deeper into what they offer.
 Marsco offers attractive commission rates and charges no inactivity fees.

 Bond trades require the assistance of a broker.
 Marsco provides multiple ways to reach their brokers and customer or technical support.
 Just call, fax, or use email or mail.
 Their support is very good and incredibly knowledgeable.

 The rate for corporate and municipal bonds is $5 per bond.
 For T-Bills, notes, and bonds, the rate is $35 per trade.
-And the rates for all fixed income securities depends on the net yield basis.
+The rates for all fixed-income securities depend on the net yield basis.
 Visit Marsco for more information on fees and commissions.